neurodata-nomads/pymeda/README.md

 # PyMEDA
 ![](https://travis-ci.org/neurodata-nomads/pymeda.svg?branch=master)

 PyMEDA is a python package for matrix exploratory data analysis (MEDA).
+It is inspired by the MEDA R package.

 ## Contents
 - [Overview](#overview)